tongzhou80/Diagcc/README.md

 ## Implementation

 Diagcc is implemented with flex and bison.
+If you want to rebuild the program, flex and bison are required.

 The language of the diagnostic message can be defined using by following BNF: